I get asked the questions a lot "At what age can I leave my child home alone?" There is no simple answer but a progressibe one.

-I usually think most children are ready to spend 20-30 minutes alone at home between the ages of 10-11, but every child is different.
+I tend to think most children are ready to spend 20-30 minutes alone at home between the ages of 10-11, but every child is different.
 It depends on a number of things including how your child feels about being alone, the length of time, and if you and your child have discussed how to handle emergencies and getting a hold of you or a neighbor in case there is an emergency or even just a question that needs to be answered.

 Well, this topic brought up an interesting question, what do you do when you leave your child alone and there is not a home phone?
 I have never even given that a thought as I am “old school” and still have that landline in my house.
 It just gives me a “good feeling” to know that it is there, even if it rarely rings. (although the kids know to call the home number as I typically turn off the cell as soon as I hit the door from work).